The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 Twitter also lets you build a story through a string of Tweets.
 Twitter is an “in the moment” social media platform.
 People love live updates, behind the scenes, and random tweets from your everyday life.
 Aside from sharing and promoting your SoundCloud music, let your fans connect with you on a more personal level.

 Expand your community!
 Twitter is the ultimate platform for communicating with other artists, bloggers, journalists and fans.
 Tweet a thank you to a journalist who covered your latest concert, or retweets another artist’s SoundCloud remix.
-Twitter is a sure-fire tool for spreading the buzz about you and your music.
+Twitter promotion is a sure-fire tool for spreading the buzz about you and your music.

 SoundCloud, the largest social music platform and Instagram, the largest photo platform partnered a few years ago to make increasing plays even easier.